nathan-the-coder/mince/README.md

 > I did some refactoring of the code by making it simplier
 > and much more readable

+> I did made it to compile to machine code using Cython.

 ### Notes

 > for function there is no parameters,